Content

 Social benefits must be consistent with the rest of the working conditions and accompany the economic salary in a balanced way.
 That way, all retributions will transmit the same message to the worker and there will be no interference between them.

-Workers appreciate a good work environment in the office and having an approachable and talented manager.
-They also appreciate being organized through flexible working hours and being taken into account when implementing decisions that affect them.
-All of these are crucial factors in any worker’s occupational health, and it’s great to see them boosted.
+Workers appreciate a good work environment in the office and an approachable and talented manager.
+They also appreciate being organised through flexible working hours and being considered when implementing decisions that affect them.
+These are crucial factors in any worker’s occupational health, and it’s great to see them boosted.

-However, have you considered the possibility of going further in taking care of your employees’ health and offering them an online therapy service?
-It would be a great idea to promote their well-being in a more holistic way.
+However, have you considered the possibility of taking care of your employees’ health further and offering them an online therapy service?
+It would be a great idea to promote their well-being more holistically.

-Ifeel has an emotional well-being program for companies designed specifically for that purpose: to provide professional psychological care, continuous and tailored to the needs of your employees, and that you can include among the benefits of working in your team.
-In addition, we can advise the HR managers of your company to find short, medium, and long-term solutions customized to your needs in terms of mental health at work
+Ifeel has a mental well-being solution for companies designed specifically for that purpose: to provide continuous professional psychological care tailored to the needs of your employees, which you can include among the benefits of working in your team.
+In addition, we can advise your company’s HR managers to find short, medium, and long-term solutions customised to your needs in terms of mental health at work.

 What is the best way to approach emotional salary?